Class Collection<WSchema, RSchema>

 Note however that this is currently not entirely stable, and should be used with caution.

-It is on the user to ensure that the TS type of the Collection corresponds with the actual CQL table schema, in its TS-deserialized form.
-Incorrect or dynamic tying could lead to surprising behaviours and easily-preventable errors.
+It is on the user to ensure that the TS type of the Collection corresponds with the actual intended collection schema, in its TS-deserialized form.
+Incorrect or dynamic tying could lead to surprising behaviors and easily-preventable errors.

 See